 Have you ever heard the phrase ‘It’s all about the give and take’?
 If you haven’t, now you have.
 I used to think that this phrase was about balance and I even said as much before.
 But today I’d like to offer a different perspective on the notion.
 I’m not withdrawing my previous observations as canon; think of it as a kind lighting adjustment.

-I still do think that balance is the masterful work of the universe and that giving and taking are both equal important.
+I still do think that balance is the master work of the universe and that giving and taking are both equally important.
 But I think this is specifically and especially true when it comes to the mindset one uses.

 In a recent post I discussed how there are two kinds if people in the world: those who think for others and those who think of themselves.
 Neither are bad.
 It’s more about the manner in which we enact these things.
 This could even seem like the ‘give and take’ we are talking about now, and in a way it is, but just not the same.

 I watched a video of a man describing his father, who lived a very humble life.
 It was a video on how we measure our success.
 He approached his father and he said “Why are we not rich?” and the Father smiled and said “Who says we are not rich?”
 The boy looked around their slum apartment and at his meager life and exclaimed, “I do!” ..
 The father simply replied “Being rich is not about what you have, it is about what you give.
 Give greatly and you will be richer than any man.”